MetaMask/brand-resources/README.md

 # MetaMask Brand Resources

-> [!WARNING]
+> [!IMPORTANT]
-> To find MetaMask's latest brand assets, please see https://metamask.io/assets.
+> The brand assets contained in this repository are no longer up to date.
+To find MetaMask's latest brand assets, please see https://metamask.io/assets.